- This event has passed.

 - How quality reading practice strengthens social-emotional learning

-This session will be of particular benefit to elementary through high school teachers, librarians, and school and district leaders, as well as reading directors, coordinators, and specialists.
-There will be time to get your questions answered after the presentation.
+This recorded session will be of particular benefit to elementary through high school teachers, librarians, and school and district leaders, as well as reading directors, coordinators, and specialists.

 About the Presenter